GEOFF WRIGHT STRIKES A POSE c.1950

 The sport was regaining it's feet after a lengthy lay-off due to the Second World War and 12 months after Wright joined the NSA the World Championships resumed.
 Wright was a member of the Bradford Roller Skating Club and was quite adept on rollers having also gained his 3rd Class badges in roller dance and international style roller figure skating.
 Coupled with his vast reserves of strength and power it was also this agility and ability that would see Wright quickly rise through the ranks of up and coming speed skaters.

-In 1950 the Northern Counties was again held in the north, this time on the Bradford Rollarena itself.
-Defending Champion Wright could only manage second to Leicester's Ken Law but in 1951 he regained his Northern Counties title, again the event being held on the Bradford Rollarena.
+In 1950 the Northern Counties was again held in the north, this time on the Bradford Rolarena itself.
+Defending Champion and now skating for the newly formed Bradford club, Wright could only manage second to Leicester's Ken Law but in 1951 he regained his Northern Counties title, again the event being held on the Bradford Rolarena.

 Despite these victories the three Counties Championships (Northern, Midland and Southern) were seen as lesser events.
 Obviously they were still achievements but the main accolade was to win a medal or an outright title in the British Championships.
 This was something that still eluded Wright and the next few years would see him have a relatively lean period.

 Being a skater from the north in the 1940's and 1950's was not ideal in terms of competing.
-The northern skaters had little by way of competition and with many of the major events being held in London it was often difficult to attend.
+The northern skaters had little by way of competition except for local inter-club events and with many of the major events being held in London they were often difficult to attend.
 Public transport wasn't easy to come by and making your own way to the southern venues could sometimes incur quite hefty costs.
 Motorways were as yet unheard of and cars unreliable to say the least.
 It was not uncommon either for those skaters that managed to venture south to stop overnight due to the length of time it might take to travel from one end of the country to the other.
 Because of this Wright often only featured in the main British Championship events and kept himself in contention by regular hard training, often on a bike and club races.

 1953 START OF BRITISH FIVE MILE CHAMPIONSHIP - WRIGHT IS FRONT ROW 2ND FROM THE LEFT